thanh-nguyen-kim/tmp_localization_example/README.md

 <https://killertee.wordpress.com/about/>

-A example project demos different workflow with TextMeshPro Localization.
+An example project demos different workflow with TextMeshPro Localization.
 It also uses the "character_processor package" to reduce TMP character atlas size.

 ## Remove duplicate character from a text file